dmarov/nodesocket-server/README.md

 `docker-compose up [-d]` - to build and run development container [detached mode]

-`docker-compose run socket-server /bin/bash` - to enter container shell
+`docker-compose run socket-server bash` - to enter container shell (to install packages and so on)

 `docker-compose down --volumes` - to stop container and clear volumes